 Dependent's supplement: Paid for a wife or disabled husband, children younger than age 15 (age 21 if student, no limit if disabled), and dependent relatives older than age 60 or disabled.

-A working pensioner may receive a pension and a salary but must pay contributions to the program.
+A pensioner who works must pay contributions.
 The salary must not exceed the amount of pension.

 Old-age pensions are not payable abroad.